opencinemac/azure-pipelines-templates/README.md

     - CONTAINER_REGISTRY_URL: URL for pushing  / pulling from container registry.
     - CONTAINER_REGISTRY_ID: ID to sign into container registry.
     - CONTAINER_REGISTRY_PASSWORD: Password to sign into container registry

-- **AWS_DOCS_BUCKET_CREDENTIALS:** Used for uploading docs to S3 bucket.

-    - AWS_ACCESS_KEY_ID: Access key id for account to upload docs with.
-    - AWS_SECRET_ACCESS_KEY: Secret Access key for account to upload docs with.
-    - DOCS_S3_BUCKET: S3 bucket name to upload docs to.
-    - DOCS_CLOUDFORMATION_DISTRO_ID: Cloudfront distro to invalidate indexes for when altering "latest" docs.

 NOTE: These groups will need to be added to every build pipeline individually.
 The configuration pane to add groups to a pipeline is currently a little hard to find.